lm3nitro/Projects/SIEM/ELK/ELK Install.md

 nano /etc/logstash/logstash.yml
 ```

 I made two updates.
-I Uncommented the following variables and set the value of config.reload.automatic to true, as illustrated below:
+I uncommented the following variables and set the value of config.reload.automatic to true, as illustrated below:

 ```
 config.reload.automatic: true
 config.reload.interval: 3s
 ```
 These adjustments will enable Logstash to check the configuration files every 3 seconds for any changes in the ingested log sources.
-Next, we wil move to installing Kibana.
+Next, I will proceed to installing Kibana.

-# Install Kibana
+## Installing Kibana

-Next, I needed to isntall Kibana.
+Next, I installed Kibana.

 ```
 sudo apt install kibana